ehsan11100/AdGuard/Getting-Started.md

 using your Linux distribution's package manager.

-To allow AdGuard Home running on Linux to listen on port 53 without superuser privileges, as well as bind to a particular interface run:
+To allow AdGuard Home running on Linux to listen on port 53 without superuser privileges and bind its DNS servers to a particular interface run:

 ```bash
 sudo setcap 'CAP_NET_BIND_SERVICE=+eip CAP_NET_RAW=+eip' ./AdGuardHome
 ```

-Then run `./AdGuardHome` as a unprivileged user.
+Then run `./AdGuardHome` as an unprivileged user.